Skip to content

 How much does it cost to live in South Korea?

 Understanding your expenses is as important as your salary.
 Below is an estimate of typical monthly costs in South Korea based on our workers' feedback and local data.
-Many employers provide accommodation and food — significantly reducing these figures.
+Most employers in this destination provide accommodation — your actual housing cost may be zero.

 Accommodation (shared)